Jan. 8, 2021

 The Heat Is on in St. Louis Buses

 It has been a blessing to the school district.
 It really helps the kids.
 Taking a cold school bus is tough.

-Midwestern winters are notoriously frigid, and that can pose challenges for the region's school bus fleets.
+Midwestern winters are notoriously frigid, which can pose challenges for the region's school bus fleets.
 Students don't want to board chilly vehicles, and the stakes are even higher for special needs students, some of whom have conditions such as asthma that the cold can aggravate.

 The heaters activate automatically when temperatures drop below 60 degrees, so technicians don't need to start and then idle the bus engines on cold mornings and afternoons.
 By the time drivers pick up their first students, the buses are comfortable.
 The heaters are programmable, so they don't run on weekends or holidays unless needed.

-Other fleet managers took notice, and Herdler said this program has been repeated in about a dozen area school districts with some 600 buses.
+Other fleet managers have taken notice, and Herdler said the program has been repeated in about 10 area school districts with over 600 buses.
 The results have been particularly positive for SSD and its students.
-"It has been a blessing to the school district," Herdler said.
+"It has been a blessing to the school district," Herdler said in 2011.
 "It really helps the kids.
 Taking a cold school bus is tough."

 Long-haul fleets in the area are also beginning to realize the benefits of fuel-operated heaters.
 St. Louis Clean Cities has since worked with two area fleets to install heaters on over 350 long-haul trucks—adding comfort to the bunk area of the truck when the temperature begins to drop.